nickpale/phial/README.md

 Use Amazon Web Services Cloud Development Kit to deploy this app to the cloud.

-The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ### Useful commands

  * `cdk deploy`           deploy this stack to your default AWS account/region